zircleUI/zircleUI/README.md

 - [X] Rewrite how zircle handle vue-router and views.
 - [X] Add debug mode for development.
 - [X] Rewrite Zircle State Management.
 Only actions are exposed.

+### Main features
+-   Zooming navigation up to 6 level of depth.
+-   It works well on mobile devices and big screens as it is responsive.
+-   It comes with a minimal set of UI components to build your app.
+-   It is possible to customize themes and styles to fit your needs.

 ## Documentation
 To check out live examples and docs, visit http://zircle.io